schtauffen/truesilver/README.md

 ---
 ### instance methods
 `connect` adds the following methods to your component: `oninit`, `onbeforeupdate`, `onbeforeremove`, and `onremove` (wrapping existing ones if necessary)
-These ensure that their `vnode.state` is updated with context when appropriate.
+These ensure that their `vnode.attrs` is updated with your context's values.

 ## pure